-☐ Use a flashlight, if necessary.

-☐ Make sure there is no space between the apron on the trailer and the fifth wheel skid plate.
-If there is space, something is wrong (kingpin may be on top of the closed fifth wheel jaws, and trailer would come loose easily).
+- · Use a flashlight, if necessary. - Make sure there is no space between upper and lower fifth wheel.
+If there is space, something is wrong (kingpin may be on top of the closed fifth wheel jaws, and trailer would come loose very easily).